freenas/freenas-docs/userguide/storage.rst

    a stripe fails, the volume will be destroyed and must be recreated and the data restored from backup.

-.. note:: If your pool is encrypted with GELI, refer to :ref:`Replacing an Encrypted Drive` before proceeding.
+.. note:: If the volume is encrypted with GELI, refer to :ref:`Replacing an Encrypted Drive` before proceeding.